netgroup-polito/CrownLabs/infrastructure/file-sharing/README.md

-# Nextcloud
+# File Sharing - Nextcloud

 Nextcloud is a suite of client-server software for creating and using file hosting services.
 Nextcloud is free and open-source, which means that anyone is allowed to install and operate it on their own private server devices.

 More info at [Nextcloud's website](https://nextcloud.com)
 ## Pre-requisites